Almarch/pygotchi/README.md

     - Enable the standard authentication flow.
 Keep all other authentication flows disabled.
 This is the standard configuration.
     - Configure the valid redirect URI & Web origin: `https://<your public IPv4>/*` and/or `https://[<your public IPv6>]/*`.
     - Collect the **game_client** secret and keep it at hand.
 - Still from the realm **game**, create one or more new users with custom credentials.
-NB: all users access the same Tamagotchi.
+Each user access their own Tamagotchi.

 Then, update `nginx/nginx.conf`, in the  `location / { access_by_lua_block { local opts = {...}}}` compartment:
 - Replace `your_client_secret` by your actual game **game_client** secret.